d-e-e-p/cpp-fstring-examples/README.md

 # cpp_fstring_examples

-Examples of using a preprocessing script cpp-fstring to expand python-style f-strings in C++ code to equivalent fmt::format (or one day std::format) commands.
+Examples of using a C++ preprocessing script [cpp-fstring](https://github.com/d-e-e-p/cpp-fstring) to process python-style f-strings.

-This companion site shows how to run cpp-format and shows results of running some examples.
+This companion repository shows how to incorporate cpp-format in a cmake environment, and has examples of using C++ f-strings.

 ## Credits/Motivation